czbiohub-sf/yogo/docs/cli.md

 options:
-  -h, --help            show this help message and exit --output-dir OUTPUT_DIR
+  -h, --help            show this help message and exit --path-to-images PATH_TO_IMAGES, --path-to-image PATH_TO_IMAGES
+                        path to image or images --path-to-zarr PATH_TO_ZARR
+                        path to zarr file
+  --output-dir OUTPUT_DIR
                         path to directory for results, either --draw-boxes or --save-preds --draw-boxes, --no-draw-boxes